mkowoods/open-ai-gym/readme.md

 -------------

-Various solutions to Open AI Gym programs using different Reinforcement Learning and Deep Learning Approaches
+###Solutions to Open AI Gym programs using different Reinforcement Learning and Deep Learning Approaches

 ##Solutions with Descriptions